Jacob Gagai: Huddersfield Giants

 On 14 November 2024, it was announced that Gagai had signed a two-year contract with Huddersfield in the Super League.

 Gagai played 26 games for Huddersfield in the 2025 Super League season as the club finished 10th on the table.

+Warrington Wolves

+On 9 September 2026 it was reported that he had signed for Warrington Wolves in the Super League on a 2-year deal.